 The West Virginia Health Information Network (WVHIN)

 The West Virginia Health Information Network (WVHIN) is West Virginia’s designated Health Information Exchange transforming health care through the use of health information technology.
-WVHIN offers services which enable the secure electronic exchange of patient health information among health care providers.
-Getting this information to providers when and where it is needed offers numerous benefits to health care providers, health care systems, patients, and others.
+WVHIN offers services which enable the secure electronic exchange of patient health information among health care professionals (clinicians).
+Getting this information to health care professionals when and where it is needed offers numerous benefits to health care professionals, health care systems, patients, and others.

-Treating health care providers can access Registry forms via the WVHIN online portal 24/7.
+Treating health care professionals can access Registry forms via the WVHIN online portal 24/7.

 If your organization cannot become a member of WVHIN for immediate, online access of Registry forms 24/7, you can request forms directly from the e-Directive Registry by completing a Release of Information request and submitting it to the WVCEOLC offices Monday through Friday 8:30 AM - 4:00 PM.
 Requests will only be completed during business hours.